 Learn More: Visit the Sexuality Education Alliance of NYC (SEANYC) website

-Despite New York's gains in reducing rates of HIV, the HIV/AIDS epidemic has concentrated in low-income communities of color.
-Greater legislative, regulatory, and budgetary resources are needed to improve structural support systems and mitigate the disparities in HIV rates.
+Despite New York’s gains in reducing rates of HIV, the HIV/AIDS epidemic has concentrated in low-income communities of color.
+NYC needs greater legislative, regulatory, and budgetary resources to improve structural support systems and mitigate systemic HIV disparities.

 Full Enactment and Funding of the End the Epidemic Blueprint